US Attorney General Eric Holder: Potential civil rights violations at IRS

 "The criteria developed by the Determinations Unit gives the appearance that the IRS is not impartial in conducting its mission," the report said.

-report raises more questions than it answers," said House Oversight Committee Chairman Darrell Issa, R-Calif.
+"Unfortunately, the report raises more questions than it answers," said House Oversight Committee Chairman Darrell Issa, R-Calif.
 "What we do know for sure is that the IRS personnel responsible for granting tax exemptions systematically targeted conservative groups for extra scrutiny, and that officials in Washington, D.C., were aware of this practice, even while publicly claiming that it never happened."

 The IRS on Friday apologized for singling out tea party and other conservative groups.